YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Enjoy Your New Hair

-How Does Inflation Affect Hair Transplant Cost in Turkey?
+Inflation Changes Hair Transplant Cost in Turkey

 Many patients use the word hyperinflation when they describe Turkey after 2020.
 Economically, the safer wording is a long period of very high inflation and currency pressure.
 For a patient, the practical effect is the same.
 A quote from several years ago cannot be used as if the cost environment stayed frozen.